Christian fascism: Christomonism

 Douglas John Hall, Professor of Christian Theology at McGill University, relates Sölle's concept of Christofascism to Christomonism, which inevitably ends in religious triumphalism and exclusivity, noting Sölle's observation of American fundamentalist Christianity which led him to conclude that Christomonism easily leads to Christofascism, and violence is never far away from militant Christomonism.
-(Christomonism only accepts one divine person, Jesus Christ, rather than the Trinity.)
+(Christomonism worships one divine person, Jesus, rather than the Trinity.)
 He states that the over-divinized ("high") Christology of Christendom is demonstrated to be wrong by its "almost unrelieved anti-Judaism".
-He suggests that the best way to guard against this is for Christians not to neglect the humanity of Jesus Christ in favour of his divinity, and remind themselves that Jesus was also a Jewish human being.
+He suggests that the best way to guard against this is for Christians not to neglect the humanity of Jesus in favour of his divinity, and remind themselves that Jesus was also a Jewish human being.

 American history and politics

 Chris Hedges and David Neiwert contend that the origins of American Christofascism date back to the Great Depression, when Americans first espoused forms of fascism that were "explicitly 'Christian' in nature".
 Hedges writes that "fundamentalist preachers such as Gerald B. Winrod and Gerald L. K. Smith fused national and Christian symbols to advocate the country's first crude form of Christo-fascism".
 Smith's Christian Nationalist Crusade stated that a "Christian character is the basis of all real Americanism".
 Hedges also believes that William Dudley Pelley was another prominent advocate of Christofascism.
-Nonetheless, some historians contend the presence of Christian fascism in the Antebellum United States.
+Nonetheless, some historians contend the presence of Christian fascism in the antebellum United States.

 In the late 1950s, some adherents of these philosophies founded the John Birch Society, whose policy positions and rhetoric have greatly influenced modern dominionists.
 Likewise, the Posse Comitatus movement was founded by former associates of Pelley and Smith.
-The 1980s saw the founding of the Council for National Policy and the Moral Majority, two organizations which carried on the tradition, while the patriot and militia movements represented efforts to mainstream the philosophy in the 1990s.
+The 1980s saw the founding of the Council for National Policy and Moral Majority, two organizations which carried on the tradition, while the patriot and militia movements represented efforts to mainstream the philosophy in the 1990s.

-Incidents of anti-abortion violence, including the Atlanta and Birmingham bombings which were committed by Eric Rudolph and the assassination of George Tiller at his Wichita, Kansas church in 2009, have also been considered acts which were motivated by Christofascism.
+Incidents of anti-abortion violence, including the Centennial Olympic Park bombing and Birmingham bombings committed by Eric Rudolph and the assassination of George Tiller at his Wichita, Kansas church in 2009, have also been considered acts which were motivated by Christofascism.

 Usage of the term caused controversy in 2007 when Melissa McEwan, a campaign blogger for then-presidential candidate John Edwards, referred to religious conservatives as "Christofascists" on her personal blog.